zerotier/terraform-multicloud-quickstart/README.md

 git, a text editor, and a copy of Terraform 1.0.0 or later installed locally.

-Terraform will create a ZeroTier network, then bootstrap a single instance on each of Digital Ocean, Amazon Web Services, Google Compute Platform, and Microsoft Azure.
+Terraform will create a ZeroTier network, then bootstrap instances on various clouds.
+To follow along, you'll need service accounts on Digical Ocean, and at least two other clouds.

+The "full blown" multicloud demo includes

+- Digital Ocean
+- Amazon Web Services
+- Google Compute Engine
+- Microsoft Azure
+- Oracle Cloud Infrastructure
+- IBM Cloud
+- Vultr
+- Alibaba Cloud
+- Equinix Metal

+I recommend using them all for dramatic effect.
+Digital Ocean is required, since it will be providing DNS service for the lab.

 The first time through, you will encounter a few hurdles.
 Each cloud vendor brings their own special brand of pain.
 For example, on AWS,